fastfloat/fast_float/README.md

 }
 ```

-For special case scenarious, like mathematical or other AST like parcer that already process minus sign
+## For mathematical or other AST like parcers that already process sign and all other symbols before any number by itself
-and only pasre in FastFloat positive numbers in fixed, scientific or hex format and do not have inf or nan
+you can use FastFloat for only parse positive numbers in fixed, scientific or hex format with macros
-in input you can use macros FASTFLOAT_ONLY_POSITIVE_C_NUMBER_WO_INF_NAN that significantly reduce
-the code size and improve performance:
+FASTFLOAT_ONLY_POSITIVE_C_NUMBER_WO_INF_NAN, that significantly reduce the code size and improve performance:

 ```C++
 #define FASTFLOAT_ONLY_POSITIVE_C_NUMBER_WO_INF_NAN